d-002/rankedprofs/README.md

 files/teachers/folder for each teacher
 ./votes folder:
--> one file per account with gradings for this teacher, json format ./images folder:
+  -> one file per account with gradings for this teacher, json format

 -> a pfp and a banner image

 files/accounts